Summarizing PDFs With AI: Long Reports / Papers / Contracts

 FAQ

 • Should I always convert PDFs to markdown first?: Helpful for messy PDFs (scanned, multi-column, lots of tables).
-Skip for clean modern PDFs — modern models handle them natively.
+Skip for clean modern PDFs — current models handle them natively.
 The exception: financial filings with deeply nested tables; markdown almost always helps there.

 • How do I check the model did not hallucinate the summary?: Pick one specific claim with a page citation, open the PDF to that page, and verify the quoted 12-25 words exist.
 If they don’t, ask the model to redo with stricter quote retention.
 Two mismatched citations and you switch tools.

 • Is the contract clause review safe to send to my counterparty?: The clause analysis is research; the email draft to your counterparty is a starting point.
 A lawyer must review the actual ask before you send it.
+This article is not legal advice.

 Tags: #AI writing #Prompt #Content creation